lopmoris/fargate-workshop/1-deploy-task/3-create-cluster.md

 ![screenshot](img/5-create-cluster.png)

 * In the next page you will just press ``Create``.
 * A screen that shows the status of the deployment will show up.
-This might be a good moment for a 5 min bio break or :coffee:
+This might be a good moment for a 5 min bio break or :coffee:.

 ![screenshot](img/6-create-cluster.png)